 One of the most notable instances of brain injury took place in the 1800’s.
 Phineas Gage survived an accident where an iron rod penetrated his head and destroyed a good portion of his left frontal lobe.
 Prior to his accident, Gage was described as “even-tempered” but his demeanor shifted significantly afterwards.
 Due to the definitive nature of his injury and the personality changes that followed, many cite this as the first case illustrating mood and personality shifts directly resulting from a brain injury.

 Significant advances were made to head injury treatments in the 20th Century.
 Why?
 There were dramatic increases in head injuries.
 This was a result of growing urbanization and skyrocketing road traffic as cars became the dominant method of transportation.
 Recent numbers in the US show falls as the leading cause of traumatic brain injuries.
 However, traffic accidents are still the third most common cause of a TBI.

 As the 21st century drives forward, so do advances in brain injury treatment.
 We continue to learn more about the brain, what makes it healthy, and how it heals.
 As we recently discussed, there are technologies in existence now to detect, treat, and even prevent brain injuries.
-Next month we open our 6th and 7th Intrepid Spirit centers, specializing in treating brain injuries and psychological health conditions in our service members.
+Our 9th Intrepid Spirit Center is currently under construction, specializing in treating brain injuries and psychological health conditions in our service members.
 Our centers incorporate both traditional and new/non-traditional treatments like art and animal therapies to help heal our heroes.
 Learn more about about our mission here.